 You will notice the collar on the photographed knife tapers toward the blade.
 Again this is relatively uncommon - as it takes a little longer to make.
-The tapering is the favoured shape for many as it makes it a little more comfortable for our pinch hold to glide up and down the blade as we undertake different cuts.
+The tapering is the favored shape for many as it makes it a little more comfortable for our pinch hold to glide up and down the blade as we undertake different cuts.
 If we are doing intricate work such as peeling or coring fruit we can slide our fingers closer to the destination.
 If we are chopping we can move back.
 The gentle camber on the collar makes it very easy to relocate your fingers are required.

 The Gyuto Knife Blade